 Breastfeed your baby to reduce the risk of SIDS.
 Breastfeeding has many health benefits for mother and baby.
-If you fall asleep while feeding or comforting baby in an adult bed, place baby back in a separate sleep area as soon as you wake up.
+If you fall asleep while feeding or comforting baby in an adult bed, place him or her back in a separate sleep area as soon as you wake up.